 I've discovered Malva - a lovely plant with pretty mauve flowers and lovely leaves.
-I bought a packet of seeds as flowers for my garden two years ago and sown them by the fence.
+I bought a packet of seeds as flowers for my garden a few years ago and sown them by the fence.
 They didn't really begin to flower until the fall.
 Then they didn't want to die when the rest of the garden quit and browned off for the winter.

 Last year these malva plants showed up as volunteer plants ranging further away from the fence.
 Somewhere I spied some mention of this plant as an herb.
-So this year, when it began to pop up all over my garden I was okay with it.
+So the next year, when it began to pop up all over my garden I was okay with it.
 In the last fall weeks, as I was cleaning up my garden for the winter, I saw that these malva plants were thriving and looking so healthy and beautiful - I just hesitated to pull them up.

 Suddenly I decided that I should go back inside and check online to see what malva plants are good for as herbs.
 It hadn't really occurred to me to do that before.
 In no time at all I came out excited again, with an ice cream pail and began to harvest the leaves off the plants.
 I've already dried two batches on my dining table, and want to gather another batch.

 Why?
 Well, those leaves and flowers are terrific as a tea, or a compress, or even in a salad.
 They are soothing in skin care products, and can draw toxins out of pimples and abscesses, and relieve superficial burns.
 The ingredients in malva are mucilage, tannins, and malvin, which is a red pigment.
 It also has a precursor to vitamin A.

 The proper Latin name of malva is Althea sylvestris.
 It is found all over the world, and in most parts it is known as mallow.
 In the USA 'malva' is used more often to help it stand apart from the marshmallow plant.
 Malva comes from the Greek "malakos" meaning soothing.

 a tea or gargle to reduce inflammation in the throat